rsearls/spellcheck-doclet/README.md

 for both projects are provided in this project.
 Both SpellCheckDoclet and jazzy have been made buildable as maven archives.

-softframworks' version of spellcheck.SpellCheckDoclet is unaltered and referenceable from SpellCheckDoclet-<VERSION>.jar The (cloned) enhanced version, org.jboss.SpellCheckDoclet, is also referenceable from SpellCheckDoclet-<VERSION>.jar
+softframworks' version of *spellcheck.SpellCheckDoclet* is unaltered and referenceable from SpellCheckDoclet-\<VERSION\>.jar The (cloned) enhanced version, *org.jboss.SpellCheckDoclet*, is also referenceable from SpellCheckDoclet-\<VERSION\>.jar

-org.jboss.SpellCheckDoclet supports all the options provided in softframworks' SpellCheckDoclet, see [http://www.softframeworks.com/download/download.php] and the follow 2 options.
+org.jboss.SpellCheckDoclet supports all the options provided in softframworks' SpellCheckDoclet, see http://www.softframeworks.com/download/download.php and the follow 2 options.

   -reportfile <filename>    Write the results to the specified file.
 When no file
                             is specified results are written to standard out.